• Category

 • Sep 06, 2019

-Neural Network Using Keras Functional and Sequential API : Overview, Structure, and it's Applications title banner
+Neural Network Using Keras Functional and Sequential API : Overview, Structure, and Applications title banner

 The main idea behind machine learning is to provide human brain-like abilities to our machine, and therefore neural network is like a boon to this ideology.
 Neural networks are said so because it is inspired by the working of the human brain’s neurons.
 So, how does the human brain neurons work?
 And how this structure helped neural networks and deep learning?
 Let’s discuss this all.